aws/iot-atlas/src/hugo/content/en-us/contribute/_index.md

 Once you have completed development, run `./make_hugo.sh` without any arguments to have it fully generate and validate the content.
 Once successful, you can commit and perform a pull requests.

+## Guidelines for Content Creation

 ## Hugo and Theme Details

 This sections covers structure and use of more complex pages and use of short codes.
+This site is based off of the [Hugo Learn Theme](https://github.com/matcornic/hugo-theme-learn).
+All content and shortcodes for that theme are available for use here.

 ### Bundle Resources